Muhammad I Tapar: Legacy and assessment

 Muhammad was the last Seljuk ruler to have strong authority in the western part of the sultanate.
 The Seljuk realm was in a dire state after Muhammad's death, according to bureaucrat and writer Anushirvan ibn Khalid (died in 1137/1139); "In Muhammad's reign the kingdom was united and secure from all envious attacks; but when it passed to his son Mahmud, they split up that unity and destroyed its cohesion.
 They claimed a share with him in the power and left him only a bare subsistence."
 Muhammad is mainly portrayed in a positive light by contemporary historians.
 According to the historian Imad ad-Din al-Isfahani (died in 1201), Muhammad was "the perfect man of the Seljuk dynasty and their strongest steed".

 Muhammad's ceaseless campaigns inspired one of his poets, Iranshah, to compose the Persian epic poem of Bahman-nama, an Iranian mythological story about the constant battles between Kay Bahman and Rostam's family.
 This implies that the work was also written to serve as advice for solving the socio-political issues of the time.

+Religious policies

+Muhammad Tapar's religious policies were deeply rooted in his personal piety and his strong support for Sunni Islam.
+He actively worked to strengthen religion and suppress perceived innovations and heresy, particularly those associated with the Ismailis.
+This commitment earned him the title of a mujahid, or holy warrior, in the strengthening of religion.
+His reign was characterized by a concerted effort to repel heretical groups who had become "very strong" during his time.
+The historical memory of Muhammad Tapar is of a just ruler who was a friend to religious clerics.

+In addition to his support for the Ulama, Muhammad Tapar's religious policies extended to economic and legal matters.
+He notably abolished non-canonical taxes.
+This act was a significant demonstration of his adherence to Islamic law, as it removed taxes not sanctioned by religious texts.
+Overall, Muhammad Tapar's reign was remembered for his commitment to justice, his personal faith, and his dedication to supporting the Sunni religious establishment.